pnp/sp-dev-samples/Samples/WebHooks/README.md

 ## How to deal with web hook renewal
-By now you've learned that the maximum lifetime of your web hook is 6 months.
-Often you want to web hook to be available for longer time and as such you need to implement logic for doing that.
-Below 2 patterns are good patterns, the first is lightweight, the second one is slightly more complex and requires an additional web job to be hosted:
+Webhook subscriptions are set to expire 6 months by default or at the specified date time from when they are created.
+Often you want the webhook to be available for longer time and as such you need to implement logic for doing that in your application.
+The patterns described below are good to start with.
+The first is lightweight and the second one is slightly more complex and requires an additional web job to be hosted:

-- **Basic model:** when your service receives a notification it also gets information about the subscription lifetime.
+- **Basic model:** When your service receives a notification it also gets information about the subscription lifetime.
 If the subscription is about to expire then inside your notification processing logic you simply extend the lifetime of the subscription.
 This model is implemented in this sample and works fine for most cases but in case there's no change for 6 months on the list you've a web hook subscription for then the web hook subscription is never prolonged and will be dropped
 - **Reliable but more complex model:** you create a web job that on a weekly basis reads all the subscription ID's from the persistent storage and one by one extends the found subscriptions each time.
 Note that this web job is **not** part of this sample

 The actual renewal of web hooks can be done using a `PATCH /_api/web/lists('list-id')/subscriptions(‘subscriptionID’)` REST call.
 In the sample updating of web hooks is implemented in the `WebHookManager` class of the SharePoint.WebHooks.Common project.
 Updating a web hook is done using the `AddListWebHookAsync` method: